ciscoheat/superforms-web/src/routes/components/+page.md

       label="Name"
       bind:value={$form.tags[i].name}
       errors={$errors.tags?.[i]?.name}
-      constraints={$constraints.tags?.name}
-    />
+      constraints={$constraints.tags?.name} />
   {/each}
 </form>
 ```

-It's a little bit better, and will certainly help when the components requires some styling, but there are still plenty of attributes.
+It's a little bit better and will certainly help when the components require some styling, but there are still plenty of attributes.
 Can we do even better?

 ### Using a fieldProxy